MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/elements.md

 * [Inspect and modify CSS](./elements/styles.md) on the page, including pseudo-states and pseudo-elements
 * [Understand the CSS layout and style cascade](./elements/computed.md) happening on the page
 * [Track down rogue event handlers](./elements/events.md) so you can debug them
-* [Set debugging breakpoints for visual changes to your UI](./elements/dom-breakpoints.md) to jump into the code causing your page to break
+* [Set debugging breakpoints for unexpected visual changes](./elements/dom-breakpoints.md) to jump into the code causing them
 * [Get detailed information about the fonts used on the page](./elements/fonts.md) and where they're loading from
 * [View your page from a screen reader's point of view](./elements/accessibility.md) to verify and test accessibility
 * [Review a running diff of the CSS changes](./elements/changes.md) you make as you debug the UI of your page